 I got up, and they led me to the airlock room where they left me.
 About a minute later, the rest of the crew came into the room to witness me go.
 I tried to scream that I was innocent, but I knew no one couldn’t hear me.
 The room filled up with smoke, and I felt two pairs of hands guide me out of the room.

 The smoke cleared away, bringing me behind the film stage.
-The two guiding hazmat personnel left me in front of a cheap folding table with a box of my belongings and a check of my earnings.
+The two guiding hazmat personnel left me in front of a cheap folding table with a box of my belongings, minus my original clothes, and a check of my earnings.
 Before I could ask any questions, they left through a metal door.
 I followed the series of arrows out of the building.
 I tried to get back inside, but they locked the doors.

 When I got home, I called my friends and family and told them about the show.
 They all had a good laugh.
-Everyone was of the opinion that the deaths were fake.
-I didn’t disagree them as I was leaning toward the same opinion when I was on the ship.
+Everyone believed that the deaths were fake.
+I didn’t disagree with them as I leaned toward the same opinion when I was on the ship.
 I asked everyone to keep an eye out for the show because I was curious about the outcome.

 Months later, nothing new surfaced.
 I still haven’t heard from the show’s producers or any of my crewmates.
 Now, I’m sharing my story online with you.
 Does anyone know anything about this show?

-Thank you for your patience for this story!
+Thank you for your patience with this story!
 I meant to have part one out a week earlier, but as you can read, this story became my longest yet this year and it’s only part one!
 I had to set the scene, figure out the characters, and the whole process required more time.
-Maybe I can flesh this out even more to fill a movie?

 This story was inspired by a writing prompt about a reality show where the crew abandoned them, the Among Us video game, and r/nosleep.
 (In a divergence from the prompt, the crew is very much involved with the show.)
 I also thought it would be fun to have people vote on who should be eliminated, doing a mini-series for October.
-I ended up concluding it by having Alex eliminated in the second round, but that doesn’t mean I can’t do a part three.
-I have some ideas, but I’ll wait to see what people want. 😎
+I ended up concluding it by having Alex eliminated in the second round.

 Thank you for following this story!